-Put a block (1) of around 160 mm under the rear plate and take off the rear wheels.
+Place two spacers (1) of approximately 150 mm under the two ends of the rear plate.

+Remove the rear wheels [see 6.1].

 Through the outlet, grip the two ends of the belt (2) and pull it enough to free it from the race of the pulley (3), so overcoming the resistance of the stretcher on the jockey pulley.